Here's a reminder of variable-rate benefits.

 How fast (or far) might variable rates fall?

-Bank prime rates have already dropped 1.25% from the peak of 7.20%.
+Bank prime rates have already dropped 1.75% from the peak of 7.20%.

 (Lenders typically offer discounts off prime to offer lower variable rates for their best clients.)

-That's another 6 rate drops (0.25% increments) at least.
+That's another 3 rate drops (0.25% increments) at least.

-The amount variable rates fall during your term will (obviously) determine how much you'd save vs. choosing a fixed rate.
+If we hit a recession, variable rates could come down faster.
+The amount variable rates could fall during your term would (obviously) affect how much you'd save vs. choosing a fixed rate right now.

-Variable rates are normally lower than fixed rates.
+You should know that variable rates are normally lower than fixed rates.

 We've been living in the (rate) upside-down for the last couple of years.

-Homeowners are looking at the current variable rate, and it's higher than our best 5-year fixed rate.
+Homeowners are looking at the current variable rate, and it's still higher than our best 5-year fixed rate.
 Typically, variable rates are lower than 5-year fixed rates by a spread of anywhere from 0.25 to 1.0% (during the pandemic, the spread increased to around 1.5%).

 At some point, now that higher rates have cooled the economy, the natural (rate) order of things will reassert and variable rates will eventually return to being lower than a 5-year fixed rate.